Deltora Quest (TV series): Story

-The trio are then trapped by Thaegan's remaining eleven children, but manage to fool them and run away.
-Then, they visit Tom's mysterious shop and meet a scar-faced man, Doom.
-Later on they manage to reach the City of Rats.
-There Lief, Barda and Jasmine get the Opal and then enter the deadly Rithmere Championships.
+On their way to the next gem, the trio are trapped by Thaegan's remaining eleven children, but manage to fool them and escape.
+Then, they visit a mysterious shop owned by Tom, and meet a scar-faced man, Doom, who is part of the resistance.
+After finding and escaping from Noradz, a city revealed to be supplying the Shadow Lord's servants with food, they manage to reach the City of Rats.
+There Lief, Barda and Jasmine defeat the giant snake Reeah and get the Opal.
+They leave, but after losing their remaining money are forced to enter the deadly Rithmere Championships to raise funds.
 Jasmine wins, and then they are subsequently captured.
-With the help of the mysterious Doom, they manage to escape and reach the Shifting Sands, where they obtain the Lapis Lazuli.
+With the help of Doom, who also competed, and his friend Dain, who was disguised as a server, they manage to escape and reach the Shifting Sands, where they obtain the fourth gem, the Lapis Lazuli, from the living Hive.